davidlibland/davidlibland.github.io/posts/2018-11-10-saddle-points-and-sdg.markdown

 $$\Delta x_i = -a_ix_i \quad \text{ for } i>k \quad \text{ (attractive dynamics)}$$

 Though we are attracted to the saddle point in some directions, we are eventually ejected from the saddle point by the repulsive forces.
+Indeed it can be shown that with random initialization, we will almost surely escape[^Lee_et_al]

+[^Lee_et_al]: Lee JD, Simchowitz M, Jordan MI, Recht B. Gradient Descent Converges to Minimizers.
+2016;(Equation 1):1–11.

 Finally, we should emphasize that there are **lots** of saddle points in deep neural networks.